 - Clean the baby’s teeth regularly.
 The American Dental Association recommends cleaning your baby’s teeth right from the moment they get their first tooth (6).
-Use a clean, wet gauze cloth to wipe the baby’s teeth and gums once a day (7).
-You can start brushing the teeth once the baby is 12 to 18 months old (8).
-Use a soft-bristle toothbrush and a pea-sized amount of fluoridated toothpaste to clean the baby’s teeth.
+Use a clean, wet gauze cloth to wipe the baby’s gums once a day (7).
+As soon as the teeth appear above the gum line, until the age of three, it is recommended that you brush your child’s teeth at least twice a day with a very small amount of fluoride toothpaste around the size of a grain of rice (8).
+For children three to six years old, use a soft-bristle toothbrush and a pea-sized amount of fluoridated toothpaste to clean the baby’s teeth.

 - Avoid letting the baby sleep with a bottle.
 It can cause formula or breast milk to pool in the mouth, causing bacteria to damage the teeth and the gums (9).
 It could lead to baby bottle caries, which may increase the risk of crooked teeth.

 - Have regular dental checkups.
 It is essential to have periodic dental checkups for your baby for early detection of dental anomalies, such as Epstein pearls or jaw issues.
 Early orthodontic treatment could prevent several complications, including crooked teeth.

 Sometimes, teeth may erupt in a crooked way but straighten out eventually.
 However, not all crooked teeth straighten out by themselves and require treatment from an orthodontist.